Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Introduction

-The effort to solve the missing cases yielded a tool that may be interesting in its own right and can be considered a second contribution.
-In the cases in which a CEFAI exists (the cases marked by ``Yes'' or ``Yes*'' in the above table), we present a sequential game that implements the CE in subgame-perfect equilibrium.
-Thus, if the agents know each other's preferences, the divider can induce them to implement the CE even without knowing their preferences.
-The assumption that agents know each other's preferences is quite reasonable in some settings.
-For example, when dividing cabinet ministries among political parties, which is a common use-case of division with unequal entitlements \citep{Brams2004Dividing}, parties often have a good idea about the preferences of other parties.
+The effort to solve the open cases yielded a tool that may be useful in its own right: For the cases in which a CE exists (the cases marked by ``Yes'' in the above table), there is a sequential game, in which each agent in turn picks an item, and at least one subgame-perfect equilibrium of the game is a CE.

+Using this tool, the paper presents a new algorithm that finds a CE in the case of $4$ goods and $3$ agents with \emph{additive} preferences.
+In contrast, the impossibility result for $4$ goods and $4$ agents holds even with additive preferences.
+The following table summarizes what is currently known about additive preferences:

+The paper also considers \emph{monotonically-decreasing} preferences, when each agent prefers a set to all its supersets (the items in this case are called ``bads'' or ``chores'').
+With two agents, there is an equivalence between goods-allocation and chores-allocation.
+It implies that both positive and negative results for allocating goods between two agents are true for chores too.
+With three or more agents, a CE for almost-all incomes might not exist with any number of chores, even with additive preferences.
+So the tables of results for chores are:

+An additional contribution of this paper is an analysis of various fairness properties that are satisfied by a CE allocation --- properties that are natural generalizations of envy-freeness for agents with different entitlements \resultref{sec:fairness}.
+It is shown that, in general, these new fairness properties are independent --- none of them implies the other one \resultref{app:fairness}.
+An allocation satisfying these properties is called \emph{CE-fair}.
+Every CE allocation is CE-fair, but the opposite is not true \resultref{sec:ce-fair-not-ce}.

+In general, a CE-fair allocation may exist even when a CE does not exist.
+However, all the results on non-existence of CE in the present paper are proved using only the CE-fairness properties.
+Therefore, they prove that even an allocation that is only CE-fair is not guaranteed to exist for almost all incomes.